cpdata/Ubuntu-Linux-CLI-Tools/README.md

 All you need is the domain name to setup a site.
 You can even generate a self signed SSL certificate and use the CSR to get the real SSL certificate once you are ready.

+Direction on how to use each file is in the comments at the top of each file.

 makewebsite.sh = one script to set up multiple sites on one server and enable them in apache virtual host config

 createFTPUser.sh = easily add new FTP users